100 Notable alumni of

 -

-Terry Carter is an American actor and filmmaker, known for his roles as Sgt.
-Joe Broadhurst on the TV series McCloud and as Colonel Tigh on the original Battlestar Galactica.
+John Everett DeCoste, known professionally as Terry Carter, was an African-American actor and filmmaker, known for his roles as Sgt.
+Joe Broadhurst on the television series McCloud and as Colonel Tigh on the original Battlestar Galactica.

 -